 You may be able to prevent pulmonary edema by managing existing heart or lung conditions and following a healthy lifestyle.

 For example, controlling cholesterol and blood pressure can help lower the risk of heart disease.
 Follow these tips to keep your heart healthy:

 - Eat a healthy diet rich in fresh fruits, vegetables, whole grains, fat-free or low-fat dairy, and a variety of proteins.

 - Limit salt and alcohol.

 Preventing high-altitude pulmonary edema (HAPE)

-Some climbers take prescription medications such as acetazolamide (Diamox Sequels) or nifedipine (Procardia) to help prevent symptoms of HAPE.
+Some climbers take prescription medications such as acetazolamide or nifedipine (Procardia) to help prevent symptoms of HAPE.
 To prevent HAPE, start taking the medication at least one day before ascent.
-Continue taking the medication for about five days after you've arrived at your high-altitude destination.
+Ask your health care provider how long you need to take the medication after you've arrived at your high-altitude destination.